Asare27/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd-Prints the abosulte path
+pwd-Print the file path
-pwd- prints path:wq
+ls-Display the contents list of your current directory.